Great Lawns Made Simple: Aeration for lawns

 Aerating a small lawn

-With a small area, you can do it the most basic way with a garden fork, by pushing down into the soil at least 3cm.
+With a small area, you can do it the most basic way with a garden fork by pushing down at least 3cm into the soil.
 Wiggle the fork a little to create a wider hole.
-The solid prongs create gaps in the ground which allow air, water and nutrients in.
-There are also hand tools to do this which are better as they actually remove little plugs of soil.
+The solid prongs create gaps in the ground, allowing air, water and nutrients in.
+There are also hand tools to do this, which are better as they remove little plugs of soil.

 Aerating a large lawn

-For large areas and heavily compacted soil, the best option is to hire a machine, a corer that will remove plugs of soil, usually 2 or 3 inches.
-This can seem like a big job but is essential as it helps drainage and prevents other problems.
-Work your way up and down the garden and you will see the little plugs of soil.
+For large areas and heavily compacted soil, the best option is to hire a corer machine that will remove plugs of soil, usually 2 or 3 inches.
+This can seem like a big job, but it is essential as it helps drainage and prevents other problems.
+Work your way up and down the garden, and you will see the little plugs of soil.
 These cores can be broken down and raked back into the surface to benefit the grass.

 Want to know more?
 Check out the rest of our Great Lawns Made Simple series.